 When his wife dies, Jeronicus's world comes to a halt.
 Distancing himself from his daughter, his business fails and soon all that is left is a shell of a man working as a pawnbroker and the bank is knocking on the door for repayment.
-Gustafson (Keegan-Michael Key) has gone on to be an award-winning toymaker on the back of the stolen inventions and all looks lost.
+Gustafson (Keegan-Michael Key from Schmigadoon! and The Bubble) has gone on to be an award-winning toymaker on the back of the stolen inventions and all looks lost.

 That is until Jeronicus's granddaughter Journey (Madalen Mills) shows up at his door.
 With her optimism and belief that things can get better, she awakens a spark of hope in Jeronicus.
 She also manages to get the last unfinished invention working – the Buddy 3000.
 But Gustafson has run out of ideas and plans to steal Buddy.
 So can Journey and Jeronicus save their invention and start again?